dotnet/docs/docs/standard/linq/sort-elements.md

 ---
 title: How to sort elements - LINQ to XML
-description: Write a query that sorts its results. ms.date: 07/20/2015
+description: Learn how to write a query that sorts its results. ms.date: 07/20/2015
 dev_langs:
   - "csharp"